Joshua-Igoni/Enocean-solution/README.md

 ### Post Deployment

-After stack has been successfully deployed, you can procceed to https://your_ip:443 to onboard your devices
+After IoTC stack has been successfully deployed, you can procceed to https://your_ip:443 to onboard your devices